 Acknowledgements of people, grants, funds, etc. should be placed in a separate section before the References.

 References to books, journal articles, articles in collections and conference or workshop proceedings should be collected in a list at the end of the paper and listed in alphabetical order following the style below.
-Articles submitted for publication are included in the Reference list with remark 'in Press'.
+Please add DOIs (digital object identifier) of articles or books if available, to enhance the visibility and quotability.
+Articles submitted for publication are included in the Reference list with remark ‘forthcoming’.
 Articles in preparation, personal communications, unpublished observations, etc. should not be included in the Reference list but should only be mentioned in the article text (e.g., A. Moor, personal communication).

-References to books should include the author‘s name; year of publication; title in full, underlined or in italics; place of publication; publisher; page numbers where appropriate.
+References to books should include the author‘s name; year of publication; title in full in italics; place of publication; publisher; page numbers where appropriate.
 For example:

-References to essays in an edited collection should include the author‘s name; year of publication; title of essay; editor‘s name; title of volume, underlined or in italics; place of publication; publisher.
+References to essays in an edited collection should include the author‘s name; year of publication; title of essay; editor‘s name; title of volume in italics; place of publication; publisher, and page numbers for the essay.

-References to essays in (conference) proceedings should include the author‘s name; year of publication; title of essay; editor‘s name (if any); title of proceedings underlined or in italics; publisher and/or organization from whom the proceedings can be obtained; place of publication; first and last page numbers.
+References to essays in (conference) proceedings should include the author‘s name; year of publication; title of essay; editor‘s name (if any); title of proceedings in italics; publisher and/or organisation from whom the proceedings can be obtained; place of publication, and page numbers for the essay.

-References to articles in periodicals should include the author‘s name; year of publication; title of article; full title of periodical, underlined or in italics; volume; number where appropriate; first and last page numbers.
+References to articles in periodicals should include the author‘s name; year of publication; title of article; full title of periodical in italics; volume; number where appropriate, and page numbers for the article.

-References to technical reports or doctoral dissertations should include the author‘s name; year of publication; title of article, underlined or in italics; institution; location of institution.
-Unpublished doctoral dissertation, University of Tartu, Estonia.
+References to technical reports or doctoral dissertations should include the author‘s name; year of publication; title in italics; institution; location of institution: e.g. Unpublished doctoral dissertation, University of Tartu, Estonia.

 Each table should be numbered consecutively (1, 2, etc.).
 In tables, footnotes are preferable to long explanatory material in either the heading or body of the table.
 Such explanatory footnotes, identified by superscript letters, should be placed immediately below the table.
-Please provide a caption (without abbreviations) to each table, refer to the table in the text and note its approximate location in the margin.
-Finally, please place the tables after the figures legends in the manuscript.
+Please provide a caption (without abbreviations) to each table, and place the table with the caption in its approximate location in the text.

-Authors will be asked, upon acceptance of an article to transfer copyright of the article to the Publisher.
+Authors will be asked, upon acceptance of an article, to share copyright of the article with the Publisher.
 This will ensure the widest possible dissemination of information under copyright laws.

-It is the responsibility of the author to obtain written permission for a quotation from unpublished material, or for all quotations in excess of 250 words in one extract or 500 words in total from any work still in copyright, and for the reprinting of illustrations or tables or poems from unpublished or copyrighted material.
+It is the responsibility of the author to obtain a permit for a quotation from unpublished material, or for all quotations in excess of 250 words in one extract or 500 words in total from any work still in copyright, and for the reprinting of illustrations or tables or poems from unpublished or copyrighted material.

 Additional information can be obtained from: